ToolJet/ToolJet/docs/versioned_docs/version-2.50.0-LTS/widgets/tags.md

 }}
 ```

-Each object should contain a different title in different background colors like success in green color, info in blue color, warning in orange color and danger in red color while a text color is white to all objects.
+Each object should include a title, a color code for a specific tag, and a corresponding text color.

 </div>